-In December in New Mexico, you are likely to find snow on the adobes and Indian dance ceremonies at the pueblos.
-A bonus is an opportunity to ski or snowboard.
-Santa Fe has a ski mountain just 30 minutes from the central plaza, and Taos offers awesome skiing just a short drive from town.
+In December, you are likely to find snow on the adobes and Indian dance ceremonies at the pueblos in New Mexico.
+Also, Santa Fe has a ski mountain just 30 minutes from the central plaza, and Taos offers awesome skiing a short drive from town.
 In addition to skiing, many resorts offer sleigh rides, snowboarding, horseback riding, and tubing.
 It may be cold in the upper elevations but the lights and the Christmas cheer will warm your heart.

 The largest display in Albuquerque takes place on Christmas Eve in the Old Town Plaza and Country Club neighborhood, with luminarias lining the walkways by the hundreds throughout the plaza leading to the historic San Felipe de Neri Church and its Christmas Eve mass.

-In Santa Fe, families can also enjoy an annual Winter Spanish Market, a special Midnight Mass, and a traditional Las Posadas play about Mary and Joseph's search for a room in Bethlehem.
-An annual "Christmas at the Palace" event at the Palace of the Governors combines Hispanic, Anglo, and Native American traditions, and families will find carols, story-telling, Native dances, and an appearance by Santa Claus.
+In Santa Fe, families can also enjoy an annual Winter Spanish Market, a special Midnight Mass at The Cathedral Basilica of Saint Francis of Assisi, and a traditional Las Posadas play at New Mexico History Museum about Mary and Joseph's search for a room in Bethlehem.
+An annual "Christmas at the Palace" event at the Palace of the Governors combines cultural traditions, and families will find carols, story-telling, Native American dances, and an appearance by Santa Claus.

 On Christmas Eve, bonfires are lighted on Canyon Road and people bundle up to walk this adobe-lined road, stopping in for refreshments at the open galleries and restaurants.

-In Taos, a number of uniquely New Mexican celebrations happen throughout the holiday season.
-Expect to see candle-lit farolitos lining the snow-draped streets in front of old adobe shopfronts and homes.
+In Taos, some uniquely New Mexican celebrations happen throughout the holiday season.
+Expect to see candle-lit farolitos (luminarias) lining the snow-draped streets in front of old adobe shopfronts and homes.
 Yuletide is the entire holiday season and includes all the unique traditions of the holiday season in the mountains of Northern New Mexico.